 9 Fitness Side-Hustles

-Online Personal Training
+2. Online Personal Training

-Group Fitness Instructor
+3. Group Fitness Instructor

 Or GrubHub, DoorDash, Postmates…you get the picture.
 Food delivery has become much easier to access, and much easier to complete from the delivery person’s perspective.
 How exactly will delivering shit get you healthy?
 Skip the car, hop on a bike, cut on the app, and start delivering food.
 Our friend Cody, from Fly to FI, did this for a summer when he was in Australia.
 You’ll make money, and it’ll help you stay in shape.
 To top it off, there’s no real requirement of schedule, you can make it as flexible as you want.
 Biggest drawback: potentially shitty hourly wage.
 But you’re doing this to stay in shape, so that doesn’t matter as much.

-Helping with yardwork is also something often being advertised for on Craigslist.
+Helping with yard work is also something often being advertised on Craigslist.
 Neighbors can be an even easier customer to get than strangers online.
 Plus you get the added benefit of not having to drive somewhere.
-Check out your neighbors yard beforehand and get an idea of the scope of work that you’ll do.
-Biggest drawback: it might not be a social thing, which can be a benefit sometimes.
-Selling things on Craigslist can also be exercise just by moving them around.
-Check out our article on Selling on Craigslist for more information.
+Check out your neighbor’s yard beforehand and get an idea of the scope of work that you’ll do.
+Biggest drawback: it might not be a social thing, which can be a benefit sometimes, and your neighbors might be assholes.